 What Was The First Country To Create A Sovereign Wealth Fund?

-Many oil-rich countries such as Norway, Russia, and countries in the Middle East have created a sovereign wealth fund.
+Many oil-rich countries, such as Norway, Russia, and countries in the Middle East, have created a sovereign wealth fund.

 Their primary purpose is to invest the money coming into the country from the oil.
 Very smart if you ask me.

 The first country to start a sovereign wealth fund with Kuwait.
-In 1953, right after Kuwait discovered oil, they established a fund to invest its excess oil revenues.
+In 1953, right after Kuwait discovered oil, it established a fund to invest its excess oil revenues.
 It soon became one of the wealthiest nations in the world.

 With a population of only 4.1 million, Kuwait remains sovereign today.
 Furthermore, its sovereign wealth fund is estimated to be one of the largest funds in the world, worth over $500 billion.

 Countries With A Sovereign Wealth Fund